Lucy-Denton/simple-java-game/README.md

 # simple-java-game

 One of the coursework projects I submitted during my studies.
-It showcases my software development ability at the time, which had progressed from complete beginner a few months prior.
+It showcases my software development ability at the time, which had progressed from complete beginner just a few months prior.
 Both the project and my ability are still major works in progress!

 To initialise the game, run the file SkyWarsGUI.java in the src/cwSkyWars folder.
 The game rules will be displayed as below.